nietras/nietras.github.io/_posts/2021-06-14-csharp-10-record-struct.md

 Pretty straightforward.
 The compiler generates backing fields for the properties and in this case both getters and init setters.

-However, for the `record struct` the raw form is:
+For the `record struct` the raw form is:
 ```csharp
 [IsReadOnly]
 public struct RecordStruct : IEquatable<RecordStruct>